TraverseData/traverse-email-documentation/README.md

 | `emailSha256Lower` | SHA256 hash of lowercased email address. | No<sup>*</sup> |
 | `domain` | The recipient's domain. | No |

-<sup>*</sup> __Note__: At least one of the forms of hashes is required.
+<sup>*</sup> __Note__: At least one of the hash types is required.
 Some partners expect an MD5 hash, but others expect SHA-1 or SHA-256.
 In order to maximize revenue, please provide all of `emailMd5Lower`, `emailSha1Lower`, and `emailSha256Lower`.
 If unable to provide all, it is important that you use the same hash parameters with each pixel.

 *Please see the [example](#example), below.*